-Living Ethics across Media Platforms is written for students interested in careers in advertising, public relations, journalism, broadcasting, newspapers, magazines, photojournalism, digital/multimedia, social media, technology, communication, strategic communication, and communication studies at the undergraduate level (with some crossover to other disciplines with media-related content including but not limited to marketing, political science and business).
+Living Media Ethics: Across Platforms is written for students pursuing careers in advertising, public relations, journalism, broadcasting, newspapers, magazines, photojournalism, digital/multimedia, social media, technology, communication, strategic communication, and communication studies at the undergraduate level (with crossover to other disciplines including but not limited to marketing, political science and business).

 Click here to view the online portfolios of students studying media ethics with author Michael Bugeja at Iowa State’s Greenlee School of Journalism and Communication.

-At the end of each chapter the book will contain an ethics/journal exercise.
-Students should use those journal exercises as content for their own “living ethics” blogs featuring their media-related work to be included in an online portfolio with personal ethics code.
+At the end of each chapter the book contains personal and group (instructor/discussion leader) ethics/journal exercises.
+Students should use those journal exercises as content for their own “living media ethics” blogs featuring their media-related work to be included in an online portfolio with personal ethics code.

 Additionally, each chapter will contain: